iq-coryp/documentation-testing/pages/api/partner-reporting.md

 <h2 id="pagination" class="clickable-header top-level-header">Pagination</h2>

-The Corporate Rewards API supports pagination of collections of resources for some requests.
+The Parner Reporting API supports pagination of collections of resources for some requests.

 ### Query Parameters